 In accordance with the Clery Act, Fuller Theological Seminary provides mandatory crime statistics as part of this Annual Report.
-The web site to access this report is provided annually to all enrolled students, staff, and faculty via Fuller email or the student's preferred email.
-The following table shows reported crimes from Campus Security Authorities and local law enforcement agencies in the specified categories for the preceding three years.
-The Department of Campus Safety, with the assistance of the regional campus director or designee, have requested crime statistics from law enforcement agencies with jurisdiction for all of Fuller's reportable locations (e.g., on-campus, public property, noncampus, if applicable) each year prior to the completion of this Annual Report.
-The Department of Campus Safety, with the assistance of the Clery Compliance Officer, then evaluates which crimes provide are considered Clery reportable crimes, and then includes them in the following table, along with Clery crime statistics already collected by Campus Safety.
+The web site to access this report is provided annually to all enrolled students, staff, and faculty via Fuller (@fuller.edu) email.
+In addition, Fuller submits crime statistics each year to the Department of Education via the online Campus Safety and Security Survey.

+The table below shows reported Clery crimes from Campus Security Authorities and local law enforcement agencies in the specified categories for the preceding three years.
+The Department of Campus Safety, with the assistance of the Fuller Arizona Assistant Director or designee, have requested crime statistics from law enforcement agencies with jurisdiction for all of Fuller's reportable locations each year prior to the completion of this Annual Report.
+The Department of Campus Safety, with the assistance of the Clery Compliance Officer, then evaluates which crimes provide are considered Clery reportable crimes, and then includes them in the table below, along with Clery crime statistics already collected by Campus Safety.